mtiller/ModelicaBook/text/source/components/components/block_comps.rst

             transformation(extent={{100,-10},{120,10}}, rotation=0)));
     end MISO;

 The parameter ``nin`` is used to specify the number of inputs to the block.

+It is worth pointing out that all of the blocks we are about to define are also available in the Modelica Standard Library.
+But we'll create our own versions here just to demonstrate how such models can be defined.

 ``Constant``
 ~~~~~~~~~~~~